jqnatividad/qsv/README.md

 cargo install qsv --locked --bin qsvdp -F datapusher_plus,luau,polars
 ```

+Note: if you get a compilation error when running `cargo install`, use Option 4 to compile from source using `cargo build`.

 ### Option 4: Compile from Source

 Compiling from source also works similarly[^1]: